-Business brought me to Cambridge last week.
+I was recently visiting Cambridge yet again.
+Business brought me there last week.
 We stayed at the University Arms, a very nice hotel (a slight scent of mothballs notwithstanding) and tried a few good restaurants, such as De Lucca Cuccina and Brasserie Gerard, all 34 of us.

 And more modern history as well – like the cosy pub The Eagle – practically home of the Double Helix, where Crick and Watson announced they had found the secret of life.
 Also, according to David and Mavis, passionate Cambridge guides, Queen Sonja (of Norway), used to work at The Eagle as a barmaid.
 A bit difficult to imagine, that.